 This is the nightstand that volunteered for the makeover.
 Plain, serviceable, nothing to write home about.

 Someday we'll build ones that we love, but the to-do list is so long right now that it won't be any time soon.
 I'm not a fan of the orange stain and the top has some pretty bad water damage.
-But the frame is real wood, although with particle board/veneer on the top and thin plywood on the sides.
+But the body/frame is real wood, although with particle board/veneer on the top and thin plywood on the sides.
 Materials that make sanding an adventure.

 They look pretty good naked, don't they?
 Tom thought I should leave them like that.
 Does he not know me at all?
 There's experimenting to do, y'all!

-I used a wire brush to scruff up the wood - in the direction of the grain - on every surface of the stand.
+I used a wire brush to scuff up the wood - in the direction of the grain - on every surface of the stand.
 The veneer looked pretty cool because the brush would take out little divots rather than make big scratches.
 Don't forget to lightly sand again to smooth down the edges of the grooves when you're done.

 But wait!
 There's more.
 I didn't want to sand the inside of the nightstand - thin plywood, remember - but I also didn't want the old orange to show.
 So we built a door for the front of each that swings to the side and is attached with exposed trunk-style hinges.
 We swapped out the silver knobs for black handles as well.
+Lee Valley Tools has the most amazing selection of hinges and handles - everything from basic knobs to fancy shapes and hammered metal.

 To make sure the door stays closed, Tom inserted a crosspiece below the drawer and screwed in a flathead screw flush to the wood at one end.
 He then countersunk a magnet in the back of the door that lined up with the screw and keeps the door closed when you want it to be.
 I applied a thin coat of wood putty over the magnet and the screw to make them less visible.